mbecker20/komodo/docsite/docs/webhooks.md

 # Configuring Webhooks

 Multiple Monitor resources can take advantage of webhooks from your git provider.
-Monitor support incoming webhooks using the Github standard, which is also supported by other providers like Gitea.
+Monitor supports incoming webhooks using the Github standard, which is also supported by other providers like Gitea.

 :::note
 On Gitea, the default "Gitea" webhook type works with the Github standard 👍